How to use the Angle Razor

 Congratulations on purchasing a piece of award-winning design, not only is beautiful but it is a tool that should be respected.
 Shaving with the Angle Razor will take time to learn but like anything that requires learning a skill, it's rewarding.

 It's worth taking time to read about shaving techniques, try using the razor without a blade to start building muscle memory.
 Using an Angle Razor is about the ceremony of shaving.
-Preparation is key and allowing time to go through the process in full will result in damn close shave.
+Preparation is key and allowing time to go through the process in full will result in a damn close shave.

 Add pre-shave oil to your facial hair and mix up your shaving cream or gel with a brush.
 You want to apply this a circular motion to your neck, cheeks, chin and upper lip.

-Hold your nerve
+2. Hold your nerve

-Now from the bottom of your haircut/near your ear make the first short shave.
+From the bottom of your haircut/near your ear make the first short shave.
 All going well, repeat just below and rinse the removed foam and hair under the tap.